-Next, we evaluated the performance of the evolved SHOR-PSRO algorithm, comparing its ability to reduce exploitability against standard meta-solver baselines.
+Next, we evaluated the performance of the evolved Smoothed Hybrid Optimistic Regret (SHOR)-PSRO algorithm, comparing its ability to reduce exploitability against standard meta-solver baselines.
 We use the exploitability at the $K=$100-th PSRO iteration as the metric.
-We employ an \emph{exact best response oracle} via value iteration, where at each state it uniformly randomizes among actions with the same optimal values.
-We benchmarked SHOR-PSRO against standard established meta-solver baselines: Uniform, Nash equilibrium via linear program for 2-player games, AlphaRank~\citep{mullergeneralized}, Projected Replicator Dynamics (PRD)~\citep{Lanctot2017PSRO}, and Regret Matching (RM).
+We employ an \emph{exact best response oracle} via value iteration, where at each state it distributes probability mass uniformly among actions with the same optimal values.
+We benchmarked SHOR-PSRO against standard established meta-solver baselines: Uniform, Nash equilibrium via linear program for 2-player games, AlphaRank~\citep{mullergeneralized}, Projected Replicator Dynamics (PRD)~\citep{Lanctot2017PSRO}, and Regret Matching (RM) executed for $10^4$ steps per PSRO iteration.
 We use Uniform as the initial program for both solver classes.
 The prompt we use is shown in Listing~\ref{lst:psro_prompt} in the Appendix.